-Coffees grown in Honduras, which borders Nicaragua and Guatemala, are generally full-bodied with a sweet and mild taste.
-Much of the coffee grown in Honduras historically was fairly unremarkable and often used as a base in coffee blends, however it has emerged as a force in its own right in recent years and is often sought after.
+Much of the coffee grown in Honduras historically was fairly unremarkable and often used as a base in coffee blends, however it has emerged as a force in its own right in coffee reviews in recent years and is often sought after.

 Due to a lack of infrastructure, Honduran coffees were typically sent over to neighbouring Guatemala to earn a higher price.
 With investment from the government into education and processing techniques, as well as infrastructure such as roads and government programs, Honduran coffees are now recognized the world over - all within a few short years.